 Jan van der Laan, Edwin de Jonge, Marjolijn Das (CBS)

-In this pilot project, which will be completed early 2019, Statistics Netherlands (CBS) is examining the social networks of the Dutch.
+In this study, Statistics Netherlands (CBS) examined the social networks of the Dutch.
 CBS records relationships such as family ties, relationships at work, through schools and in neighbourhoods of every individual registered in the Netherlands.